-He graduated from primary school, 6 grade June 1939.
-In Winter 1939, the Weintraub family had to move to the Ghetto-Litzmannstadt.
-14-year old had to start to work at the ”Resort” Metall I first for to galvanise, later for a plumber and finally as en electrician.
-In August 1944, the Germans started the liquidation of the Ghetto and Weintraub family were deported to Auschwitz-Birkenau, where Leon Weintraub was separated from the rest of his family.
+He graduated from primary school, 6 grade, in June 1939.
+In Winter 1939, under the Nazi occupation, the Weintraub family had to move to the Ghetto-Litzmannstadt.
+14-year old Leon had to start to work at the “Resort” Metall I, first as a metalworker, later as a plumber, and finally as an electrician.
+In August 1944, the Germans started the liquidation of the Ghetto, and the Weintraub family were deported to the Nazi German Concentration and Extermination Camp Auschwitz-Birkenau, where Leon was separated from the rest of his family.

-Leon was hospitalized in Donaueschingen for several weeks and spend then his convalescence in a French Military-Sanatorium on the peninsula Reichenau.
-By accident he learnt that three of his sisters had survived in Bergen-Belsen and he arrived there in September 1945.
+Leon was hospitalized in Donaueschingen for several weeks and spent his convalescence in a French military sanatorium on the peninsula Reichenau.
+By accident, he learned that three of his sisters had survived in Bergen-Belsen.
+He arrived there in September 1945.

 What does Auschwitz mean to you?